FloranteAtencio/Podman-dbscaling-mariadbproxysql/README.md

 * Install Linux on each server.
 * Configure networking (static IP addresses, DNS).
 * Harden the operating system (firewall, security updates).

 ### Install K3s:

 * Install K3s on each server.
+* Setup master node
+* configure the working node get the token and ip of master node.
 * Configure K3s for HA using a clustered etcd setup.
 * Define Kubernetes Deployments and Services:
 * Create Kubernetes Deployment manifests for the MariaDB master, MariaDB slaves, and ProxySQL.
 * Create a Kubernetes Service manifest for ProxySQL, exposing it to the outside world.

 ### Configure MariaDB Replication:

-* Enable binary logging on the MariaDB master server.
+* Create User the has most of the privelged each of database instance.
 * Create a replication user on the MariaDB master server.
 * Configure the MariaDB slave servers to connect to the master server and start replication.

 ### Configure ProxySQL: